jkva/jkva.github.io/_posts/2014-11-13-010php-meetup-eventsourcing.md

 * The Events are used to provide a separate *Read Side* which provides public state
 * Read Side is never used by the *Command Side* for verification purposes, only internal event state

-After speaking more on some differences between classic OO, (Emergent Behaviour)[http://en.wikipedia.org/wiki/Emergence] and Functional Programming in PHP, it was question time.
+After speaking more on some differences between classic OO, [Emergent Behaviour](http://en.wikipedia.org/wiki/Emergence) and Functional Programming in PHP, it was question time.

-A short break was called in, and afterwards it was time for (Frits-Jan Bakker)[http://www.meetup.com/010PHP/members/45692792/] to elaborate on CQRS, especially the (Broadway)[http://labs.qandidate.com/blog/2014/08/26/broadway-our-cqrs-es-framework-open-sourced/] framework they use at (Qandidate)[http://www.qandidate.com].
+A short break was called in, and afterwards it was time for [Frits-Jan Bakker](http://www.meetup.com/010PHP/members/45692792/) to elaborate on CQRS, especially the [Broadway](http://labs.qandidate.com/blog/2014/08/26/broadway-our-cqrs-es-framework-open-sourced/) framework they use at [Qandidate](http://www.qandidate.com).

 Frits-Jan's talk (there were no slides since he was filling in for another speaker, but that did not deter) consisted of a more in-depth explanation of CQRS, as well as a number of Best Practices on writing Event Sourced applications.
 Write